 Ecclesiastes

-Ecclesiastes occupies a unique and sometimes unsettling place within the wisdom literature of the Old Testament.
-Where Proverbs confidently promises that wisdom, diligence, and the fear of the LORD lead to prosperity and life, Ecclesiastes presses the harder questions: What if the wise and the foolish meet the same end?
+Ecclesiastes occupies an uneasy place within the wisdom literature of the Old Testament.
+Where Proverbs confidently promises that wisdom, diligence, and the fear of the LORD lead to prosperity and life, Ecclesiastes presses harder questions: What if the wise and the foolish meet the same end?
 What if the righteous suffer and the wicked prosper?
 What if human beings cannot discern the work of God from beginning to end?
-The book's signature word, הֶבֶל -- used over thirty times -- is traditionally translated "vanity" but literally means "breath" or "vapor": something fleeting, insubstantial, and impossible to grasp.
+The book's signature word, הֶבֶל -- used more than thirty times -- is traditionally translated "vanity" but literally means "breath" or "vapor": something fleeting, insubstantial, and impossible to grasp.
 This is not nihilism; Qoheleth never denies that God exists or that God is just.
-Rather, it is an unflinching acknowledgment that from a purely human vantage point -- what Qoheleth calls "under the sun" -- life's meaning cannot be seized or secured by human effort.
-Threaded through this searching skepticism are repeated affirmations that the simple, God-given gifts of eating, drinking, and finding satisfaction in one's work are genuinely good (Ecclesiastes 2:24-26, Ecclesiastes 3:12-13, Ecclesiastes 5:18-20, Ecclesiastes 8:15, Ecclesiastes 9:7-10).
-The book closes with a call to remember one's Creator in youth (Ecclesiastes 12:1) and a final editorial summary: "Fear God and keep his commandments, for this is the whole duty of man" (Ecclesiastes 12:13).
+Rather, it is a clear acknowledgment that from a human vantage point -- what Qoheleth calls "under the sun" -- life's meaning cannot be seized or secured by human effort.
+Yet alongside this skepticism are repeated affirmations that the simple, God-given gifts of eating, drinking, and finding satisfaction in one's work are good (Ecclesiastes 2:24-26, Ecclesiastes 3:12-13, Ecclesiastes 5:18-20, Ecclesiastes 8:15, Ecclesiastes 9:7-10).
+The book closes with a call to remember one's Creator in youth (Ecclesiastes 12:1) and with the editor's summary: "Fear God and keep his commandments, for this is the whole duty of man" (Ecclesiastes 12:13).

 Structure